Skip to content

 • Cloud storage where you keep content

 Use an authenticator app (Google Authenticator, Authy, or 1Password) rather than SMS-based 2FA.
-SMS can be intercepted through SIM swapping attacks.
-An authenticator app on your phone is significantly more secure.
+SMS can be intercepted through SIM swapping.
+An authenticator app is significantly more secure.

 Password Management